mayurwarungase11/devops-knowledge-hub/linux/linux-interview-questions.md

 **In simple words, the flow is: Terminal → Shell → Kernel → Command Execution → Output back to the Terminal.**

 ---

+# Q13.
+Scenario-Based Question – Reading a File from Disk

+**Difficulty:** 🟡 Intermediate

+**Interview Frequency:** ⭐⭐⭐⭐☆

+---

+## 🎤 Interview Answer

+Your application needs to read the file `/var/log/syslog`.

+**Question:** Can the application directly access the hard disk?
+Explain how Linux handles this request.

+**Answer:**

+No. Applications cannot directly communicate with hardware.

+When the application requests the file, the request first goes to the Linux Kernel.
+The Kernel checks whether the application has the required permissions.
+If permission is granted, the Kernel communicates with the storage device using the appropriate device driver, reads the required data, and returns it to the application.

+This approach improves security, stability, and prevents applications from directly controlling hardware.

+**In simple words, every hardware request passes through the Kernel before reaching the application.**

+---